Vijah/saga-tester/README.md

 - Cancellation will spread to the children.
 - Unhandled errors will bubble up from the children to the parents, and cause siblings to be cancelled if the parent cannot handle the error.
 - `all` will await all of its children.
-- `race` resolves when one of its children completes, and cancels all of the losers.
+- `race` resolves when one of its children completes, and cancels the losers.
 - `delay(time)` acts as a task with `wait: time`.
-- When multiple tasks are blocked, the fastest task (lowest `wait`) is ran.
+- When multiple tasks are blocked, the fastest task (lowest `wait`) is run.
 - A task will block after a `take` effect, unblocking only when the right action is dispatched.
 - A higher effect method like `takeLeading`, `takeLatest`, `takeEvery`, `debounce` and `throttle` will create new tasks when matching actions, in the manner specified in the redux-saga api (see tests for examples).